 Osteoarthritis usually occurs in people age 50 and over, and most frequently in individuals with a family history of arthritis.
-It involves the wearing away for the cartilage cushion between the bones of the hip so that the bones rub against each other; this abrasion causes pain and stiffness.
+It involves the wearing away of the cartilage cushion between the bones so that they rub against each other, causing pain and stiffness.

 Post-traumatic arthritis occurs following damage to cartilage due to a serious hip injury.
 If such an injury causes reduced blood supply to the femoral head, the surface of the bone may collapse (avascular necrosis).
 Some diseases may also cause avascular necrosis.